What is Unified Commerce and what does it mean to your customer?

 At its core, unified commerce responds to the disruptive shifts in retail by merging the front end and back end systems into a single platform.
 In other words, it merges the omnichannel and multichannel for a more holistic system.
 By consolidating into one platform, brands can gain a single view of sales, networks, and inventory across digital and physical channels.
 It also allows merchants to gain a single view of customer behavior at every touchpoint irrespective of the channel.
 Through this agile technology, retailers can offer consistent shopping experiences.

 Before unified commerce, it was difficult for retailers to manage all the transactions via siloed platforms.
 Think of all the platforms, channels, and applications retailers have to use in order to meet the expectations of today’s shoppers: e-commerce, mobile commerce, fulfillment, POS, social commerce, CRM, PIM, and a cohort of others.
 Historically, these systems have always been disconnected, and therefore their data output incomplete.
 Making informed decisions based on inaccurate data was due to an absence of accurate information.
 In contrast, unified commerce connects each appendage and provides accurate data, making disparate platforms a thing of the past.
-Businesses can use unified commerce to connect all their stock and ensure their customers get what they want when they want it.
+Businesses can use unified commerce to connect all their stock and ensure that their customers get what they want when they want it.

 In order to transition to unified commerce, businesses should sell everywhere, fulfill in any way, and manage everything in one central platform.
 The main components of unified commerce are interactions, channels, systems, and products, which require an intuitive technology ecosystem to make selling everywhere less laborious.